Dynamic Party

-Dynamic Party was a Nigerian political party headed by the mathematician and erudite scholar Chike Obi.
+Dynamic Party was a Nigerian political party headed by the mathematician and scholar Chike Obi.
 It was inaugurated in Ibadan on April 7, 1951.
 The party embraced Kemalism, and was cautious about the early movement towards self-government.

-The party was one of the first pre-independence parties to publish a well-organized manifesto.
+The party was one of the first re-independence parties to publish a well-organized manifesto.
 In its manifesto, it sought to contest the mad rush towards self-government by the Action Group, embrace cooperation with Europeans and Americans, promote national loyalty and improve communications in Nigerian divisions, starting from Esan, Egbado and Ekiti.